-In 2013 Michelle Clayman, MBA ’79 and Danae Pauli, MBA ’12 piloted the first GSB Women’s Circle in New York.
+In 2013 Michelle Clayman, MBA ’79, and K. Danae Pauli, MBA ’12, piloted the first GSB Women’s Circle in New York.
 Danae and Michelle were convinced that through our shared experience at Stanford GSB and a commitment to connecting deeply in small groups, alumnae could uniquely support each other to thrive through life’s ups and downs.

 In life, there are many opportunities to connect with peer sets in different contexts – work cohorts, affinity groups, mom’s groups or other groups formed around a shared interest or activity.
 Few of these options offer the opportunity to connect deeply outside your personal network across generations.
 So, Michelle and Danae determined to create a structure for small groups of alumnae to offer mutual support, and to test the concept of circles.